-If you often feel as if you do not have saliva to spare, you may have a condition called xerostomia (zeer-o-STO-me-uh) – the medical term for dry mouth.
-It is often associated with aging, but more than 400 current medications now are associated with dry mouth as well.
-When ignored, it can lead to severe tooth decay and gum disease.
+If you often feel as if you don’t have any saliva to spare, you may have a condition called xerostomia (zeer-o-STO-me-uh) – the medical term for dry mouth.
+It is often associated with aging, but more than 400 current medications are now associated with dry mouth as well.
+When ignored, xerostomia can lead to severe tooth decay and gum disease.
 Fortunately, it can normally be managed successfully.

 WHAT ARE THE SYMPTOMS OF DRY MOUTH SYNDROME?